Story toolbox: the Focus Sentence & the XY Story Formula out in the wild

 You want to surprise your audience with a new understanding of the underlying theme that they did not know they were going to get.
 No one wants to go to school when they’re reading a comic book or listening to a show, to be harangued with big world problems that they really should to care about.
 They don’t mind if they end up caring, but they want to do so via caring about what happens in a specific case to “real” people (even if those people are fictional).

 Have you tried a Focus Sentence or XY Story Formula to get a handle on your story?
-Or do you have another approach?
+Or do you have another approach to story-making?
 Let me know in the comments.